SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 2. Modules that provide a functional scope using one or more AppEngine APIs and provide additional functionality using these different APIs (e.g. the CSK_Module_DateTime incl.
 NTP config)

-3. Modules with complex functionality using one or more AppEngine APIs and providing customized (kind of) classes of this module (e.g. CSK_Module_SingleRemoteCamera)
+3. Modules with complex functionality using one or more AppEngine APIs and providing customized (kind of) classes of this module (e.g. CSK_Module_MultiRemoteCamera) for object-oriented programming.

 Beside that there is the difference between "Single"- and "Multi"- modules: